Jigme06/CV-MAKER/README.md

 This is my first Python project, built to practice data structures and file handling before starting CMPSC 132.
-I have very less prior coding experience and so I wasn't sure if I should apply this, but we all begin somewhere,dont we?
+I have very less prior coding experience and so I wasn't sure if I should upload this, but we all begin somewhere,dont we?